 DMOs advocate for increased investment to enhance the visitor experience.

-DMOs formulate campaigns to attract conventions, meetings, and events to their particular destination.
-They work closely with meeting planners to plan effective events that display the destination and its local attractions in the most favorable and enticing manner.
+DMOs formulate campaigns to attract conventions, meetings, and events to their destination.
+They work closely with meeting planners to plan events that display the destination and its attractions in the most favorable and enticing manner.

 DMOs interact with leisure, vacation and MICE travelers, meeting professionals, conventioneers, business travelers, tour operators and travel agents with both FIT and group travel clientele.